NYUAD-CRC/crc-docs/source/hpc/accounts/index.rst

 Users need to renew their account every year.

 #.
-Follow the instructions in this :doc:`page <account_renew>` to request and renewal of your account on Dalma.
+Follow the instructions in this :doc:`page <account_renew>` to request and renewal of your account on HPC.
 #.
 Ask your sponsor to approve the request.
 Follow the instructions in this :doc:`page <account_approval>` to approve account request
 #.
 You cannot submit jobs until you pass our online training.
-Click this: :ref:`Dalma Training <training>`
+Click this: :ref:`HPC Training <training>`

 .. toctree::